estherwaiyaki/Phase_3-project/README.md

 ## Data Preparation
 During this stage:
-The data is observed to have no missing values and duplicates.
-Categorical data were transformed to numerical data through label encoder.
+i.
+The data is observed to have no missing values and duplicates. ii.
+Categorical data were transformed to numerical data with label encoder. iii.
 Normalizing numeric data using Min-Max Scaler

 ## Modelling